Controller Implementation¶

 ioBody = io->body();

-to poll the I/O body object and store it in the member variable ioBody.
-This lets you use the object in a different function within the controller.
+obtains the Body object for input/output and stores it in the member variable ioBody.
+This allows this object to be used in other functions of the controller.

-Similarly, the time step (delta time) used for control calculations is:
+Similarly, for the time step (delta time) value needed in control calculations,

 dt = io->timeStep();

-This stores values in a member variable (dt).
+stores the value in a member variable called dt.

 for(int i=0; i < ioBody->numJoints(); ++i){